haturatu/xsrftoken/README.md

 This package provides methods for generating and validating secure XSRF tokens.

 This is a fork of the original `golang.org/x/net/xsrftoken` package.
-The main difference is that this version uses **SHA-256** for hashing, whereas the original used SHA-1, providing improved security.
+The main difference is that this version uses **SHA-256** for hashing, whereas the original used SHA-1.

 ## Installation